 The professionals get the job done.
 When a disk drive can no longer function, a recovery service will piece it back together to retrieve whatever’s left.
 There’s one problem: Data recovery is more expensive than you think.

 For example, let’s take a look at Best Buy’s hard drive recovery costs.
 The price starts at $450 and swells to $1,450.
 You can expect higher prices from smaller, private services.

 If the data is truly irreplaceable, it may be worth the cost.
 Otherwise, give it a second thought and move on to recreating the files that you can.

 5. Securing Future Data

 Since a hard drive crash is a certainty, it’s best to prepare in advance.
 Securing data is easier than ever before thanks to cloud services and devices.

 Computer users with a trivial amount of important files should consider uploading them on an online cloud service, such as Dropbox.
 When a hard drive crash occurs, nothing of value is lost.

 For small businesses or freelancers, NAS, or Network Attached Storage, is your best bet.
 NAS is a physical collection of disk drives that you keep in your home.

 You can drag and drop important files onto the NAS device from the comfort of your computer.
 Best of all, it’s possible to access them over the internet like any other cloud service without being limited by space.
-For more information, check out this look at NAS drives for Mac.
+For more information, check out NAS drives for Mac computers.

 Conquer the Computer Hard Drive Crash

 Securing your data is the best way to avoid the worst of a hard drive crash.
 But if you’re caught unaware, you still have options.
 Connect the drive to a different computer, try a recovery tool, or contact a professional recovery service.